MashiPe/extended_grid_sample/README.md

 # Runnig examples

-The examples that produce the results shown above can be found in the `example1.py` and `example2.py` respectively.
+The examples that produces the results shown above can be found in the `example1.py` and `example2.py` scripts respectively.
 Feel free to experiment.

 ## Dependencies